Photo: run.com.tr

 Regional Administrative and Industrial Centers

 Beyond the largest metropolises, several Turkey cities serve as vital administrative seats and industrial hubs.
-These centers, often categorized as PPLA in the GeoNames catalog, manage vast regional territories and maintain significant populations that drive the local economy, trade, and governance across different geographical zones of the country.
+These centers, often categorized as PPLA administrative centers, manage vast regional territories and maintain significant populations that drive the local economy, trade, and governance across different geographical zones of the country.

 Coastal and interior hubs also play a critical role in the urban hierarchy.
 Antalya, with a population of 1,335,002, serves as a major gateway to the south.
 Further inland, Eskişehir has a population of 921,630, reflecting its role as a modern urban center.
 In the eastern regions, Erzurum and Malatya provide essential services to their territories, with populations of 767,848 and 750,491.
 Additionally, Mersin supports the region with a population of 537,842.